Paul Rudwall·

 The Evolution: From Single Images to Complete Workflows

 Early AI video tools asked you to upload an image and hope for the best.
-You'd get output, maybe it was usable, maybe you'd try again.
+You would get output, maybe it was usable, maybe you would try again.
 The creative process was basically: generate, evaluate, regenerate, repeat.

-This matters because real creative work isn't about any single generation.
-It's about iteration, control, and being able to shape output toward your vision.
-When you're creating a social ad or a piece of UGC content, you need predictability.
+This matters because real creative work is not about any single generation.
+It is about iteration, control, and being able to shape output toward your vision.
+When you are creating a social ad or a piece of UGC content, you need predictability.
 You need to know that your third revision will be better than your first, not just different.

-Hedra Studio, for example, gives you access to multiple models—including Google's Veo, OpenAI's Sora, and Hedra's own Character-3—through a single interface.
+Hedra Studio gives you access to multiple models, including Kling, Google’s Veo, OpenAI’s Sora, and Hedra’s own Omnia and Character-3, through a single interface.
 Different models have different strengths.
-Character-3 excels at audio-driven character animation, making it ideal for lip-sync and speaking videos.
-Veo handles certain motion styles well.
-Having options means you're not locked into one model's limitations.
+Omnia excels at audio-driven character performance, making it the strongest choice for speaking videos and expressive character content.
+Kling handles cinematic motion and product animation.
+Veo and Sora each bring their own visual style.
+Having options means you are not locked into one model’s limitations.

 Choosing the Right Approach for Your Content

 Not every project needs the same solution.
-Here's a framework for thinking about which approach fits:
+Here is a framework for thinking about which approach fits:

 When to Use Basic Image-to-Video